evert/evert.github.com/_posts/2022/2022-03-04-log4j-faker-black-swan.md

 [Linux developers generally fix bugs faster][4] compared to Apple, Google or Microsoft by a wide margin.

 I don't want to deny that that open source needs more funding.
-I think it's a complex issue that I don't know enough about, but If there are indeed major structural issues related to how open source is developed, we should look at widespread problems and not ['black swan events'][3].
+It's a complex issue that I don't know enough about, but If there are indeed major structural issues related to how open source is developed, we should look at widespread problems and not ['black swan events'][3].